casper-network/docs-redux/docs/operators/setup/basic-node-configuration.md

 ### Networking and Gossiping {#networking--gossiping}

 The node requires a publicly accessible IP address.
-The `config_from_example.sh` and `node_util.py` both allow IP for network address translation (NAT) setup.
+The `node_util.py` script allows IP for network address translation (NAT) setup.
 Specify the public IP address of the node.
-If you use the `config_from_example.sh` external services are called to find your IP and this is inserted into the `config.toml` created.
+If you use the `node_util.py`, external services are called to find your IP and this is inserted into the `config.toml` created.

 The following default values are specified in the file if you want to change them: